 Interested in applying to the Bachelor of Fine Arts (B.F.A.) degree program or the Bachelor of Arts (B.A.) program in Scientific Illustration, Studio Art or Art Therapy?
 If so, you must submit an art portfolio prepared according to our portfolio guidelines.

-Interested in applying to the Bachelor of Fine Arts (B.F.A.) in Acting?
+Interested in applying to the Bachelor of Fine Arts (B.F.A.) in Acting or Acting with a concentration in Musical Theater?
 If so, you must complete an acting audition.

 What Happens Next?

 We will notify you of your admission decision within several weeks from when we receive your completed application.
 If a preliminary examination of your application reveals the need for further information, we will contact you.